Feast your eyes on this 600-DPI e-paper screen

 These flat-pack turtlebots will crawl across minefields for safety’s sake

 I have to say, I really like e-paper.
 And it’s come a long way since the crude early Kindles — nowadays you have e-readers that are as high-resolution as the best phones and iPads.
-And they’re set to get even better if E-Ink’s latest screens make it into a few products, as I hope they do.
+And they’re set to get even better if E Ink’s latest screens make it into a few products, as I hope they do.

 It’s Display Week in LA, which is exactly what it sounds like: All the display makers get together and admire each other’s displays.
-This year there’s no doubt a lot of talk around the water cooler about OLED, but E-Ink isn’t letting that get to them.
+This year there’s no doubt a lot of talk around the water cooler about OLED, but E Ink isn’t letting that get to them.

-The company is showing off a few new screen types, collaborations with Japan Display Inc, that put the best e-readers on the market today to shame.
+The company is showing off a few new screen types, collaborations with Japan Display Inc., that put to shame the best e-readers on the market today.
 Just so we’re clear, I’m talking about the fabulous Aura One and the Kindle Oasis, both of which have a display density of about 300 pixels per inch.

-What would you say if I told you E-Ink was showing off a display that’s… 400 PPI?
+What would you say if I told you E Ink was showing off a display that’s… 400 PPI?
 Would you be impressed?
 Yes?
 Well then you’ll be happy to hear they’re also showing one that’s 600 PPI — twice that of its toughest competitors.

 You can see in that (highly magnified) picture just how much more information can be fit on a higher-PPI screen, and how much less aliased angled lines are.
 Really, this will make type look fantastic.